 Registered as follows:

-The Society also maintains a first cross register, to encourage the production of horses of good quality with substance, courage and agility, from Dales stallions.
-Cross breeding from Dales mares is discouraged as the breed is still recovering from near extinction.
-However, the numbers are rising and the breed has been promoted to category III (vulnerable) from category II (rare) by the Rare Breeds Survival Trust (see Useful Links).
+The Society also maintains a part bred register, to encourage the production of horses of good quality with substance, courage and agility, from Dales stallions.
+Cross breeding from Dales mares is discouraged as the breed is still recovering from near extinction being category I (critical) by the Rare Breeds Survival Trust (see Useful Links).
+The DPS will register part breds down to 25% proven Dales breeding.

 This page meets the W3C standards